py-pdf/pypdf/docs/user/extract-text.md

     instead an image.
 You notice that when you cannot copy the text.
 Then there are PDF files that contain an image and a text layer in the background.
     That typically happens when a document was scanned.
-Although the scanning software (OCR) is pretty good today, it still fails once in a while.
-PyPDF2 is no OCR software; it will not be able to detect those failures.
-PyPDF2 will also never be able to extract text from images.
+Although the scanning software (OCR) is pretty good today, it still fails once in a while. pypdf is no OCR software; it will not be able to detect those failures. pypdf will also never be able to extract text from images.

-And finally there are issues that PyPDF2 will deal with.
+And finally there are issues that pypdf will deal with.
 If you find such a text extraction bug, please share the PDF with us so we can work on it!

 ## OCR vs Text Extraction